vsouza/awesome-ios/README.md

 - [XMLCoder](https://github.com/MaxDesiatov/XMLCoder) - Encoder & Decoder for XML using Swift's `Codable` protocols.

 ### Other Parsing
+- [NetNewsWire](https://github.com/Ranchero-Software/NetNewsWire) - It’s a free and open-source feed reader for macOS and iOS.
 - [WKZombie](https://github.com/mkoehnke/WKZombie) - WKZombie is a Swift framework for iOS/macOS to navigate within websites and collect data without the need of User Interface or API, also known as Headless browser.
 It can be used to run automated tests or manipulate websites using Javascript.
 - [URLPreview](https://github.com/itsmeichigo/URLPreview) - An NSURL extension for showing preview info of webpages.
 - [FeedKit](https://github.com/nmdias/FeedKit) - An RSS and Atom feed parser written in Swift.